matfish2/vue-tables/readme.md

 B. the same as in the client component.

 The queries will be sent as part of the request in a `customQueries` array, where the key is the filter name, and the value is the current query.

+# List Filters

+the `listColumns` option allows for filtering columns whose values are part of a list, using a select box, instead of the free text filter.

+For example:

+      options: {
+        listColumn:{
+          animal: [
+            {value:1, text:'Dog'},
+            {value:2, text:'Cat'},
+            {value:3, text:'Tiger'},
+            {value:4, text:'Bear'}
+          ]
+        }
+      }

+The values for this column should correspond to the values passed to the list.
+They will be automatically converted to their textual representation.

 # Options